MEL - YYC

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap Flight Deals from Melbourne to Calgary (MEL-YYC)
+Cheap Flights from Melbourne to Calgary (MEL-YYC)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Melbourne to Calgary that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.